Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 ## Receipts

-The following are receipts for instances on my blocklists, in no particular order.
+The following are receipts for instances on my blocklists.
 Read the text surrounding a link before navigating to it, and let that context serve as a content-warning.
 No links point directly to the source; all go to a third-party archiving service.

+Receipts are biased towards patterns in staff behavior or pervasive patterns among users with staff approval, as that generally won't be solved with a federated report.
+A one-off user action taken out of context, without any sign of staff endorsement, isn't enough to end up on one of these lists because it's not indicative of an instance's moderation policies.

 <details><summary>Toggle receipts</summary>